zowe/docs-site/docs/extend/extend-apiml/api-mediation-infinispan.md

 ### Infinispan and JGroups

 Infinispan uses [JGroups](http://www.jgroups.org/) as its underlying clustering layer.
-In order to configure the finer details of clustering (discovery, flow control, cross-site, etc) you have to provide a separate XML file with the desired configuration and reference it from your Infinispan XML file as follows:
+In order to configure the finer details of clustering (discovery, flow control, cross-site, etc) you have to provide a separate XML file with the desired configuration and reference this XML file from your Infinispan XML file as follows:

-For simple configurations this is usually fine, but configuring complex setups, such as cross-site replication, means juggling multiple files (one for the local stack, one for the cross-site stack and one for the relay configuration).
+For simple configurations this procedure is usually fine.
+However, configuring complex setups, such as cross-site replication, means juggling multiple files (one for the local stack, one for the cross-site stack, and one for the relay configuration).

 ## Infinispan configuration